``Who has more fun than us?``

 Connecting enthusiastic people with winning opportunities is one of Bobby Genovese’s greatest passions, which began at age 25 when he founded his first company in his native Ontario before establishing BG Capital Group Limited and BG Capital Management Corporation, both based in The Bahamas, with associate management offices in Fort Lauderdale, Los Angeles, Toronto and Vancouver.

 “Preserving our natural resources is a cherished tradition in my family, which is why we are devoted to the stewardship, protection and enjoyment of these precious landscapes and resources.
-For generations to come, this property will remain home to the stunning natural habitat that we are blessed to nurture, cherish and now share with likeminded travelers.”
+For generations to come, these properties will remain home to the stunning natural habitat that we are blessed to nurture, cherish and now share with likeminded travelers.”

-Genovese also dedicates his time, energy and substantial resources to numerous philanthropic endeavors, especially those that serve children.
+Genovese is also a tireless philanthropist, dedicating a substantial amount of time, energy and substantial resources to helping a number of philanthropic endeavors, especially those that provide for the well-being of children.

-Genovese is equally devoted to the Hospital for Sick Children (SickKids) — Canada’s largest and most sophisticated centre for pediatric cancer research, treatment and care.
-His chairmanship of the annual Car and Boat Rally Scavenger Cups, which began in 2007, has helped raise more than $16 million for Toronto’s Hospital for Sick Children, Canada’s largest and most sophisticated centre for pediatric cancer research, treatment and care.
+As past chairman of the annual Car and Boat Rally Scavenger Cups, he has helped raise funds for Toronto’s Hospital for Sick Children, Canada’s largest and most sophisticated center for pediatric cancer research, treatment and care.

 “Giving to others is something that I have done throughout my life.
 It is both a responsibility and a great privilege.”